 Commodities are the building blocks of industrial activity.
-Investors can trade commodities, such as oil, gold, copper or wheat, based on whether they think their prices will rise or fall.
+Investors can trade markets in raw materials, such as oil, gold, copper or wheat, based on whether they think their prices will rise or fall.
 Investing in commodities is also an effective way to diversify an investment portfolio.

 What are commodities?